 Related: Best Credit Cards for Earning Avios

 Even though you generally can't transfer miles between frequent flyer programs, that doesn't mean you can't leverage airline partnerships to make your airline miles more valuable.
-You have options when it comes to booking flights on one airline with the miles in another airline's loyalty program.
+You have options for booking flights on one airline with miles from another airline's loyalty program.

-- Star Alliance is the biggest alliance and features industry heavyweights like United Airlines, Air Canada, Lufthansa, Avianca, and Singapore Airlines.
+- Star Alliance is the largest alliance and features industry heavyweights such as United Airlines, Air Canada, Lufthansa, Avianca, and Singapore Airlines.

-- Oneworld is another big player and features American Airlines, Alaska Airlines, British Airways, and Qatar Airways, amongst others.
+- Oneworld is another major alliance and includes American Airlines, Alaska Airlines, British Airways, and Qatar Airways, among others.

-- SkyTeam is the other major alliance, featuring airlines such as Delta Air Lines, Air France, KLM, Korean Air, and Aeromexico.
+- SkyTeam is the final alliance, featuring airlines such as Delta Air Lines, Air France, KLM, Korean Air, and Aeromexico.

 Take, for instance, one of the major Middle Eastern carriers: Etihad Airways.
-It's possible to earn miles from paid flights on Etihad with miles from American Airlines (Oneworld member), Air France KLM Flying Blue (SkyTeam), and Air Canada (Star Alliance).
-Historically, you could also redeem miles for flights on Etihad with these partners, but this ability has been severely restricted since late 2024.
+You can book a paid Etihad flight and credit it to one of several programs, including American Airlines AAdvantage (Oneworld), Air France/KLM Flying Blue (SkyTeam), or Air Canada Aeroplan (Star Alliance).
+That means you'll earn miles in one of these programs when you take an Etihad flight, as long as you provide the appropriate loyalty program number.
+Historically, you could also redeem miles for Etihad flights through these partners, but this ability has been severely restricted since late 2024.

-With an extensive list of partnerships, you have many options to use your miles to book a route.
-Not being able to transfer miles from one frequent flyer program to another won't be a roadblock if you understand how to use miles from one program to book flights on partner airlines.
+With an extensive list of partners, you have many options for using your miles to book a flight.
+Not being able to transfer miles between frequent flyer programs won't be a roadblock if you understand how to use miles from one program to book flights on partner airlines.

 Related: How to Find Airline Partner Award Flight Availability